Tryops/update-based-conways-game-of-life/README.md

 ## Observations
 After a certain time the automaton
 - either gets to a stable state where no more cells update
-- or the updates in the grid grow exponentially over time (especially when the grid is bigger).
+- the updates in the grid grow exponentially over time (especially when the grid is bigger)
+- or (most commonly) the updates even out where on average more or less all cells update at once and approach a classic CGoL like situation.

 ## Also
 Even though the automaton is a very chaotic system, there seem to be some stable "zebra" looking regions on the grid, where no changes seem to occur for some time.